greatman/legendarybot/README.md

 To compile Legendarybot, simply have JDK 8 & Maven installed and run the following command at the root of the project
 ```
-mvn clean package
+.\gradlew clean assemble installDist copyFiles
 ```
-This will create the .jar and .zip for the server and every plugins in their respective **target** folder.
+This will create a folder called ``dist`` that will include the bot and all plugins

 ## How to run